 New Workflows in Filmmaking

 A look at technologies redefining modern storytelling.
-Speakers from USC's, Entertainment Technology Center, and Conrad Curtis from, Beeble/Xgrids will talk about the role of three new technologies re- shaping the media we make, who makes it, and how it's it's being made.
+Speakers from USC's Entertainment Technology Center, Conrad Curtis from Beeble/Xgrids, and researchers from Netflix's Eyeline Studios, will talk about three new technologies that will reshape the media we make, who makes it, and how it's being made.

 Wednesday, 24 June 2026